 Now that we have seen both the benefits and the downsides of boomerang employees, the ball is in your court.
 The dilemma of hiring boomerang employees doesn’t seem to fade since the cost comes with both positives and negatives.
 If you consider that a returning employee can benefit your business, then go ahead and hire them.
 But, considering the downsides, if you think that it is not a good option, then there is always room for fresh budding talents!

-Complimentary coaching introduction
+Complimentary career coaching introduction